bikarnap/jenkins-tutorial/installation_and_setup/Initial_Setup.md

 *Picture 7.
 Jenkins Dashboard*

 This is all for the initial setup tutorial.
 In the next tutorial, we will get acquainted to the Jenkins Dashboard and its user interface (UI).
+You can also follow this [direct link](../using_jenkins/know_jenkins_dashboard.md "direct link").